Utah vs. Oregon NCAA Football Odds, Plays and Insights | December 3, 2021

 Utah Stats and Trends

-- Utah has played 12 games, with five wins against the spread.
+- Utah has five wins against the spread in 12 games this season.

-- So far this season, the Utes have been installed as favorites by a 3-point margin or more nine times and are 3-6 ATS in those contests.

 - Utah's games this year have hit the over on seven of 11 set point totals (63.6%).

-- Utah is 5-4 against the spread and 8-2 overall in games when it records more than 24.4 points.
+- When Utah scores more than 24.4 points, it is 5-4 against the spread and 8-2 overall.

-- Utah is 5-3 against the spread and 8-1 overall when the team piles up over 371.3 yards.
+- Utah is 5-3 against the spread and 8-1 overall when the team churns out over 371.3 yards.

 - The Utes have 12 giveaways this season, while the Ducks have 20 takeaways .